numpy/numpy/doc/source/f2py/signature-file.rst

   F2PY may lower cases also in C expressions when scanning Fortran codes (see ``--[no]-lower`` option).

-Multi-line blocks
+Multiline blocks
 ------------------

-A multi-line block starts with ``'''`` (triple single-quotes) and ends with ``'''`` in some *strictly* subsequent line.
-Multi-line blocks can be used only within .pyf files.
-The contents of a multi-line block can be arbitrary (except that it cannot contain ``'''``) and no transformations (e.g. lowering cases) are applied to it.
+A multiline block starts with ``'''`` (triple single-quotes) and ends with ``'''`` in some *strictly* subsequent line.
+Multiline blocks can be used only within .pyf files.
+The contents of a multiline block can be arbitrary (except that it cannot contain ``'''``) and no transformations (e.g. lowering cases) are applied to it.

-Currently, multi-line blocks can be used in the following constructs:
+Currently, multiline blocks can be used in the following constructs:

 + as a C expression of the ``callstatement`` statement;